ralucaportase/flot-cursors-plugin/README.md

 The plugin adds some public methods to the chart:

+    getCursors()

+        Returns a list containing all the cursors

-    addCursor( name, pos, options )
+    addCursor( options )

-        add a new cursor named 'name' at the position pos with default options specified in options. "pos" is in coordinates of the plot and should be on the form { x: xpos, y: ypos } (you can use  x2/x3/... if you're using multiple axes), which is coincidentally the same format as what you get from a "plothover" event.
+        creates a new cursor with the parameters specified in options.
+See the options described in the options section.

-    removeCursor( name )
+    removeCursor( cursorToRemove )

-        remove the cursor named 'name'.

-    moveCursor( name , pos)

-        Causes the cursor with the name 'name' to move to 'pos'
+        remove the specified cursor from the plot. *cursorToRemove* is a cursor reference to one of the cursors obtained with getCursors()

+    setCursor ( cursor , options)

+        Changes one or more cursor property.

 How to use: